 This sector lays further left to the camp grounds of El Bahira and consists of a few sectors.
 Its best to park at the peak of the hill before taking a 15-20 min minute walk down to the sectors on the right hand side.
 All sectors faces the early afternoon sun directly and it’s too hot to climb here on sunny, windless days.
 We had one of those days and proceeded on after a warm up in the cave and after freeing our rope that got caught amongst the sharp rock, to the shady channel sector.
 At first glance, it didn’t look very appealing, but we changed our minds after a few tries.
 “Lotta col Vento” 6c has some intensive moves, “Megghiu pessi ca depressi” 6b kept us busy before we felt we needed to get back to the sun.
 The main sector (left) has a huge wall with easier routes.
 And then we found ourselves under the huge wall, trying to go for a second pitch route on the 52m “Dall’alba al Tramonto” 6c, but realised that we were so pumped out for that day we had to settle for just a single pitch.
 No need to over do ourselves on the second day of climbing in the year.

 The next days brought us to Campo Basso (Fakirella Beach).
-Körni flashed “Crusader” 7b+ (thanks to Helmut for making it possible) and it was joy for me that the easier routes were just as enjoyable, but sharp.
-Slowly, our bodies started getting used to the sun, continuous climbing, waking us up from our winter hibernation.
+Hubby flashed “Crusader” 7b+ (thanks to Helmut for the beta) and I enjoyed the easier but sharp routes.
+Slowly, our bodies started to get used to the sun, the climbing moves and our skin tore easily after each session.
 We returned to Sinistra Pietraia the next days.
 “Red Alert” 7c+ was quickly ticked off, “Seltsam anmutende volls packen” 7b came in the pocket too, as well as a few wonderful motives for my lenses.
 Yes, we were back in business.
 And it ran well.
 There were almost too much traffic for my taste, but then again you ‘ll have an idea who’s in town afterwards.

 Cala Manchina, Grotta di Cavallo and Sector Pineta Grotta are some sectors not to miss while you are there.